antarctica/lantern/docs/data-model.md

 Records can be authored using any tool or system that can produce a valid record configuration.
 These may be created directly as JSON documents, or dumped from `Record` data class instances.

+> [!TIP]
+> For manual editing, consider an editor that supports JSON schemas for inline validation and enum auto-completion.
+>
+> Within Python applications or scripts, consider using `Record` data classes for typed record properties, validation
+> and serialisation to JSON.

 > [!NOTE]
 > There is no formal guidance on what to include in record configurations.
 However, a starting point may be the
 > [Examples Records](https://metadata-standards.data.bas.ac.uk/profiles/magic-discovery-v1#example-records) defined
 > for the MAGIC Discovery ISO 19115 Profile.

+> [!TIP]
+> See the [Guide](https://data.bas.ac.uk/-/formatting) for how titles, summaries, abstracts and lineage statements can
+> be formatted.

 ### Record presets